 What happens if I move or change my name?

-If you change your name or email address or if you move to a new place within the same county, complete the Notary Public Change of Address or Employer form and submit it to the Secretary of State within 30 days.
+If you change your address to a new place within the same county or if your employer changes, complete the Notary Public Change of Address or Employer form and submit it to the Secretary of State within 30 days.

-If you change the county in which you reside, you'll need to apply for a new commission to continue serving as a Notary Public.
+If you change your name or the county in which you reside, you'll need to apply for a new commission to continue serving as a Notary Public.

 What are the most common errors made by Notaries?